Large time effective kinetics $\beta$-functions for quantum (2 + p)-spin glass II: Effective vertex expansion, local potential approximation and symmetries: Technical preliminaries

 \subsection{Large $N$ limit field theory}

-The physical contain of the partition function \eqref{pathintegralZ} can be investigated using perturbation theory.
-Note that despite the fact that the model has no divergence, the perturbation theory does not adequate to define the partition function, because summation of the perturbation series is usually a non-trivial issue requiring advanced constructive tools -- see \cite{erbin2021constructive} and references therein.
-Nevertheless, we can leave this problem aside and focus only on the perturbative definition of observables, as is the case in QFT.
+The physical content of the partition function \eqref{pathintegralZ} can be investigated using perturbation theory.
+Note that although the model is free of divergences, perturbation theory is inadequate to fully define the partition function, since summing the perturbative series is usually a non-trivial issue requiring advanced constructive tools (see \cite{erbin2021constructive} and references therein).
+Nevertheless, we can set this issue aside and focus strictly on the perturbative definition of observables, as is standard practice in QFT.

 Consider the $2n$-point 1PI vertex function $\Gamma^{(2n)}$.
-In the standard perturbation theory, the different terms in the expansion are Feynman amplitudes, indexed by 1PI Feynman graphs:
+In standard perturbation theory, the terms in the expansion correspond to Feynman amplitudes, which are indexed by 1PI Feynman diagrams:

-where $\mathbb{G}_{2n}$ is the set of 1PI Feynman diagrams with $2n$ external points, and the additional factor, $s(\mathcal{G})$ called \textit{symmetry factor}, depends on the dimension of the automorphism group of the graph \cite{ZinnJustinBook1}.
-Feynman diagrams are sets of vertices materializing interactions and edges materializing Wick contractions.
-These Wick contractions can be easily understood by exploiting the global $O(N)$ \textit{global} symmetry of the theory.
-Indeed, because the probability distributions for $K$ and $J$ are both $O(N)$ invariant\footnote{This means that for instance $J\equiv \{J_{i_1\cdots i_q} \}$ and $O \triangleright J \equiv \{\sum_{j_1\cdots j_q} O_{i_1j_1}\cdots O_{i_qj_q} J_{j_1\cdots j_q} \}$ cannot be distinguished from the probability law, for some orthogonal matrix $O$.} one can always fix the gauge, and to choose a coordinate system such that $K$ is diagonal.
-Namely, let $\{u^{(\mu)}\}$ the set of $N$ orthonormal eigenvectors, such that:
+where $\mathbb{G}_{2n}$ is the set of 1PI Feynman diagrams with $2n$ external points, and the additional factor $s(\mathcal{G})$, called the \textit{symmetry factor}, depends on the dimension of the automorphism group of the graph \cite{ZinnJustinBook1}.
+Feynman diagrams consist of vertices representing interactions and edges representing Wick contractions.
+These Wick contractions can be easily understood by exploiting the global $O(N)$ symmetry of the theory.
+Indeed, because the probability distributions for $K$ and $J$ are both $O(N)$-invariant\footnote{This means, for instance, that $J\equiv \{J_{i_1\cdots i_q} \}$ and its transformed version $O \triangleright J \equiv \{\sum_{j_1\cdots j_q} O_{i_1j_1}\cdots O_{i_qj_q} J_{j_1\cdots j_q} \}$ follow the exact same probability law, for any orthogonal matrix $O$.}, one can always choose a coordinate system such that $K$ is diagonal.
+Namely, let $\{u^{(\mu)}\}$ be the set of $N$ orthonormal eigenvectors, such that:

 where eigenvalues $\{\xi_\mu\}$ are reals.
 We then introduce the orthogonal transformation: